Marie Arana: Career

-Arana is the Vice President of the 149-year-old Literary Society of Washington and a member of the Board of Trustees of PEN America.
-She is a member of the Advisory Board for SOUTHCOM, the U.S. Military Command for Central and South America.
+Arana is the President of the 151-year-old Literary Society of Washington and a member of the Board of Trustees of PEN America.
+She was a member of the Advisory Board for SOUTHCOM, the U.S. Military Command for Central and South America.
 She has also served on the board of directors of the National Book Critics Circle and the National Association of Hispanic Journalists.
-She is currently on the board of directors of the Authors Guild, the PEN/Faulkner Foundation, and the American Writers Museum.
+She is currently President of the board of directors of the Authors Guild Foundation, and a member of the boards of the PEN/Faulkner Foundation and the American Writers Museum.
+She is also a member of the Madison Council of the Library of Congress and the Board of Governors of Northwestern University.
 For many years, she has directed literary events for the International Festivals at the Kennedy Center.
 She has been a judge for the Pulitzer Prize and National Book Award as well as for the National Book Critics Circle.
-Her commentary has been published in the New York Times, the Washington Post, the "Virginia Quarterly Review," USA Today, Civilization, Smithsonian magazine, National Geographic, and numerous other literary publications throughout the Americas.
+Her commentary has been published in the New York Times, the Washington Post, the Virginia Quarterly Review, USA Today, Civilization, Smithsonian, National Geographic, and numerous other literary publications throughout the Americas.

 Arana was a Fellow at the Hoover Institution at Stanford University in 1996 and then again in 1999, an Invited Research Scholar at Brown University in 2008–2009.
 In October 2009, Arana received the Alumna Award of the Year at Northwestern University.

 In April 2009, Arana was named John W. Kluge Distinguished Scholar at the Library of Congress through 2010.
 In September 2009, she was elected to the Scholars' Council of the Library of Congress as well as the Board of Directors of the National Book Festival.

 Arana was scriptwriter for the Latin American portion of the film "Girl Rising," which describes the life of Senna, a 14-year-old girl in the Andean gold-mining town of La Rinconada.
 At 17,000 feet above sea level, it is the highest human habitation in the world.
 The film was part of a campaign to promote the importance of girls' education.
 Arana's writing about that experience, which was published in The Best American Travel Writing 2013, was named one of "the most gripping and sobering" of the year.

 In March 2015, Arana directed the Iberian Suite Festival Literary Series for the Kennedy Center.
 In the course of seven programs, she featured more than two dozen Spanish-language and Portuguese-language writers from around the world.
+She has curated the literary programs for the international festivals of the Kennedy Center for many years.